TomaszKandula/HotelCalifornia/README.md

 In the current project version, the static bundles is hosted alongside the ASP.NET Core server-side application.
 This is the most straightforward approach, which works well in many situations.
 During the build process, the bundles are generated and copied to a preconfigured folder inside the ASP.NET Core application.

-Unit tests are provided; use command `yarn test` to run all tests.
+Unit tests are provided; use command `yarn test` to run all tests for the frontend.

 _Backend_